karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 * A standard C Makefile, style-guide, automatic linter (mostly a setup thing), and build setup for embedded systems (linker, locator, etc.)
+  * Maybe setup a docker or puppet file or just a straight up VM with all the tools preinstalled
 * Putting together a library of standard embedded utilities, perhaps in addition to the one recommended [newlib](https://sourceware.org/newlib/).
+  * An error checking library wouldn't hurt
 * Creating a more standardized project hierarchy to allow for a smoother way of adding resources to projects, viewing, and reviewing them.
 * A simulator for separate processors to allow easier testing of embedded code.